 |Statistics||BIOL 214/STAT 250

 * See the University Catalog for further information about Course Prerequisites.

 Additionally, Genetics (BIOL 311) and Organic Chemistry II (CHEM 314/318) may be required by some programs.

 Students may consult the American Association of Physician Assistants and the Physician Assistant Education Association Directory to research the specific requirements of the schools to which they plan to apply.

 Many PA programs also require prior healthcare experience with hands-on patient care.
 Other schools do not require the experience, but highly recommend it.
 According to AAPA, “Most students have a bachelor’s degree and about three years of health care experience before entering a PA program.”

 The following is a list of the types of direct patient care experiences that have been found to be acceptable to meet minimum healthcare experience requirements: nurse, EMT or paramedic, corpsman, patient care technician, nurse’s aide, surgical assistant, clinic/medical assistant, respiratory technologist, radiology technologist, medical technologist, and phlebotomist.
-This list, however, it is not exhaustive and students should review each school’s requirements to find out what kind of experience is acceptable.
+This list, however, is not exhaustive and students should review each school’s requirements to find out what kind of experience is acceptable.

 Physician Assistant Graduate Programs

 The typical Physician Assistant Masters Degree takes 27 to 30 months to complete.
 The majority of students have a BA/BS degree and health care experience prior to admission to a PA program.
 More information about Physician Assistant Graduate Programs can be found in the Physician Assistant Education Association Directory.